oluwatobi2018/My-React-Application/README.md

-# Mobile Application
+# App
 Android APP using Java
-I built an android app using javascript.
+I built an android app using java.